aropjoe/eravo/README.md

 Eravo is a Django dashboard application that aggregates information from VirusTotal scans, displaying trends in malware detection, commonly targeted industries, geographic origins of threats, and more.

+It also streamlines incident response by providing instant insights into the maliciousness of files, URLs, or IP addresses during security incidents.
+It allows users to create incident records, submit potentially malicious items, and retrieve analysis results from various security data sources.

 ## Table of Contents
 - [Features](#features)
 - [Getting Started](#getting-started)